Within as little as 24 million generations, mammals can evolve from the size of a mouse to the size of an elephant, a new study estimates.

-For example, dwarf elephants that once inhabited islands in the Mediterranean Sea weighed about 220 pounds (100 kilograms).
+For example, dwarf elephants that once inhabited islands in the Mediterranean Sea weighed about 220 lbs.
+(100 kg).
 They are believed to be descended from larger European elephants, weighing 100 times as much, which lived on mainland Europe.
 This decrease happened in less than 800,000 years, much faster than any rate of increase over the last 70 million years, Evans said.

-The research was published Monday in the Proceedings of the National Academy of Sciences.
+The research was published Monday (Jan.
+30) in the journal Proceedings of the National Academy of Sciences.

 You can followsenior writer Wynne Parry on Twitter.
 Follow LiveScience for the latest in science news and discoveries on Twitter and on.